-NOTE: Frankfort horizontal plane is described by NHANES as: "The head is in the Frankfort plane when the horizontal line from ear canal to the lower border of the orbit of the eye is parallel to the floor and perpendicular to the vertical backboard."
+Second, align the head in the Frankfort horizontal plane.
+The head is in the Frankfort plane when the horizontal line from the ear canal to the lower border of the orbit of the eye is parallel to the floor and perpendicular to the vertical backboard.
+Many people will assume this position naturally, but for some participants the examiner may need to gently tilt the head up or down to achieve the proper alignment.
+Instruct the participant to look straight ahead.